link is track Map

 I watched this eclipse entirely unaided.

-Even after 10 years+ this was my most successful photo expedition.
+For 10 years this was my most successful photo expedition (Now surpassed by Oregon 17).
 See the closeups of the eclipse on the Libya 06 Page.

 |South Seas 05

 ||A short shipboard eclipse from the Paul Gauguin.
 An excellent captain managed to get us our 30 seconds of totality.|

 |Off Africa 02

 ||On board the Marco Polo.

 Like in 1999 we had problems.
 This time the ship waited until the

 last minute to race to clear skies.
 We didn't make it, but at